Should You Stay at Tokyo Disney Resort?

 Exterior of Tokyo Disneyland Hotel.
 It's a gold coloured building with a dark blue roof.
 It's surrounded by trees

-Yes, I might have missed out on an ‘authentic Tokyo night out’ had I stayed by the resort, but, I was so shattered by the time I got back I stumbled up the road to the soba bar, ate noodles, then headed back to the room to rest my feet – so I wouldn’t have missed much!
-And you might not too.
+Yes, I might have missed out on an ‘authentic Tokyo night out’ had I stayed by the resort, but I was so shattered by the time I got back I stumbled up the road to the soba bar, ate noodles, and then headed back to the room to rest my feet – so I wouldn’t have missed much!
+And you might not, either.

 2. If You’re There in Rainy Season

-Officially the rainy months in Japan are June and September and October.
-If you’re traveling in these months, and want to do long days in the parks, I’d definitely consider booking a hotel near the resort so you can go and dry off/wait things out, if needed.
+Officially, the rainy months in Japan are June, September, and October.
+If you’re traveling during these months and want to spend long days in the parks, I’d consider booking a hotel near the resort so you can dry off or wait things out if needed.

-My plan for the afternoon, after eating my cute Baymax curry, was to go on some of the smaller rides, take a load of photos, eat more cute Mickey-shaped snacks, and wait for the Main Street Electrical Parade which I absolutely love – and then the thunder started!
+After eating my cute Baymax curry, my afternoon plan was to go on some of the smaller rides, take a load of photos, eat more cute Mickey-shaped snacks, and wait for the Main Street Electrical Parade, which I absolutely love—and then the thunder started!

 Plate of Japanese curry with rice - but the rice is shaped like the Disney character Baymax and has eyes.

-Tokyo Disney will cancel parades, shows, and fireworks in bad weather and, with rain forecast for the evening too, the idea of waiting out five hours for a parade that might not happen suddenly became less appealing and I decided to call it quits.
+Tokyo Disney will cancel parades, shows, and fireworks in bad weather.
+With rain forecast for the evening, too, the idea of waiting five hours for a parade that might not happen suddenly became less appealing, and I decided to call it quits.

 This was when my opinion about staying at Disney changed.
-If I’d had a room near the property, I’d have headed back to the room, hid from the rain for a couple of hours, and headed back out closer to parade time to see if it happened.
+If I’d had a room near the property, I’d have returned to the room, hid from the rain for a couple of hours, and headed back closer to parade time to see if it happened.

-As it was I’m still a bit sad I missed it.
+As it was, I’m still a bit sad I missed it.
 Even writing this makes me desperate to go back!
+(Spoiler alert – I did.)

 3. If You Have Kids